ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-server.md

 {:note: .note}
 {:important: .important}

-# Add and Configure the SSL Virtual Server
+# Add and configure the SSL virtual server
 {: #add-and-configure-the-ssl-virtual-server}

 You can add and configure your SSL Virtual Server for use with the Hardware Security Monitor (HSM) of your {{site.data.keyword.vpx_full}}.